AuthorizeNet/accept-sdk-android/README.md

                  .show();
 }
 ```
+* onErrorReceived :
-"onEncryptionFinished" method will be called when token is successfully generated.
+   This  method will be called in three senarios,
-    response.getDataDescriptor() returns  "COMMON.ACCEPT.INAPP.PAYMENT"
-    response.getDataValue()  returns Token data Ex: 9469429169768019305001
-This information are used to perform Payment transaction.
+     > Validation of information is failed.
+     > Network related errors.
+     > API error response.
+ "ErrorTransactionResponse" may contain one or more error messages.

 ```java
 @Override